Section Five

 Module 18: Multi-Cultural Clinical Assessment and Intervention

-Multi-cultural clinical approaches allow us to work appropriately with everyone, both as we engage with groups that include many different people and also in one-on-one situations.
-This module discusses four broadly applicable strategies for our multi-cultural clinical practice: the “Yes, and” response, ethnographic interviewing, dynamic assessment, and principles from culturally responsive group therapy.
+Multi-cultural clinical approaches start from human universals, rather than from cultural specifics, and therefore allow us to work appropriately with almost anyone.
+This module discusses four multi-cultural or universally-oriented strategies for assessment and intervention: the “Yes, and” response, ethnographic interviewing, dynamic assessment, and principles from culturally responsive group therapy.

 Be sure you understand the distinctions between “multi-” situations and “cross-” situations, and the constructs of universal needs and specific needs, from Module 15, before you try to read this module.